Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/system-design-example-with-HSDP/README.md

 1. Connect the USB-C cable between the Board and the SmartLynq+.
 1. Connect the SmartLynq+ using either Ethernet or USB.
-    * **Using Ethernet:** Connect an ethernet cable between ethernet port on the SmartLynq+ and your local area network.
+    * **Using Ethernet:** Connect an Ethernet cable between Ethernet port on the SmartLynq+ and your local area network.
     * **Using USB:** Connect the provided USB cable between the USB port on the SmartLynq+ and your PC.
-1. Connect the provided power adaptor to the SmartLynq+ and power on the VCK190/VMK180.
+1. Connect the provided power adapter to the SmartLynq+ and power on the VCK190/VMK180.
 1. Once the SmartLynq+ finishes booting up an IP address will appear on the screen under either `eth0` or `usb0`.
-This will be the IP address used to connect to the SmartLynq+ in both the Ethernet and USB usecase.
+This will be the IP address used to connect to the SmartLynq+ in both the Ethernet and USB use case.
-    * **Using Ethernet:** by default, this will be a DHCP address assigned by a DHCP server found on the LAN.
+    * _If using Ethernet the SmartLynq+ will acquire an IP address from a DHCP server found on the network.
+If using USB the USB port will have a fixed IP of `10.0.0.2`._
-    * **Using USB:**
-1. Copy the linux download scripts from the design package `<design-package>/smartlynq_plus/xsdb`.
+1. Copy the Linux download scripts from the design package `<design-package>/smartlynq_plus/xsdb`.
 This script will configure the Versal device and load the Linux images built in the prior steps using either JTAG or HSDP.
 1. SSH instructions.
-1. To load the linux images, do one of the following:
+1. To load the Linux images, do one of the following:
     * **To use HSDP** `xsdb linux_download.tcl <smartlynq+ ip> images/linux HSDP`.
         * This will first load `BOOT.BIN` using JTAG after which an HSDP link will be auto-negotiated and the rest of the boot images will be loaded using HSDP, offering a substantial speed increase compared to JTAG.
     * **To use JTAG** `xsdb linux-download <smartlynq+ ip> images/linux FTDI-JTAG`.
-        * This will use JTAG to program all of the linux boot images.
+        * This will use JTAG to program all of the Linux boot images.
 1.